 About the Author

 As a professional travel writer, Andrew spends as much time as possible out on the road.
-During his travels, he experiences the many and varied delights of Nova Scotia the same way his readers do.
+During his travels, he experiences the many and varied delights of Newfoundland and Labrador the same way his readers do.

 Since the early 1990s, Andrew has authored and updated more than 60 guidebooks, and supplied content for regional and national clients like Expedia and KLM.
 His photography has appeared in a wide variety of media, ranging from international golf magazines to a Ripley’s Believe it or Not!
 Museum.